What is a Credit Union?

 Due to their non-profit nature, credit unions can usually provide their members with services at lower costs.
 They typically charge lower fees for the maintenance of accounts and provide a broader variety of loans at lower rates relative to those offered by banks.

 However, the credit unions’ narrow profit margin does not allow them to keep the same operations exposure as the banks.
-Credit unions tend to operate fewer branches and ATMs than banks, and lack more advanced technologies for their online banking services.
+They tend to operate fewer branches and ATMs than banks, and lack more advanced technologies for their online banking services.